VDA5050/VDA5050/VDA5050_EN.md

 ## 7.1 Error reference

-If an error occurs due to an erroneous order, the AGV should return a meaningful error reference in the field errorReferences (see Section [6.12.7 Implementation of the state message](#6127-implementation-of-the-state-message) of the state topic).
+If an error occurs due to an erroneous order, the mobile robot should return a meaningful error reference in the field errorReferences (see Section [6.12.7 Implementation of the state message](#6127-implementation-of-the-state-message) of the state topic).
 This can include the following information:

 - `headerId`